DarthChurros/MKS21X-FinalProject/README.md

 jan 21, 2018:
 Alma: added brute force decryption to railfence cipher. to explain the lack of work this weekend: i was and am really sick and couldn't work on this project
-Tejas: has been working on subCiper keyless
+Tejas: has been working on subCiper keyless, incorporated working isText() into CaesarCipher, updated words list